nefarius/docs.nefarius.at/docs/projects/VirtualPad/index.md

 # About Nefarius VirtualPad Framework

-Nefarius VirtualPad is the direct successor to the `[REDACTED]Bus` project.

-To be continued...
+Nefarius VirtualPad is a commercial framework for gaming peripherals emulation available to business partners of Nefarius Software Solutions e.U.